-Behavioral marketing falls under the broader digital or online marketing criteria.
-Here the marketing is totally dependent on the behavioral patterns of the customers.
-Marketers need to analyze the behavioral pattern of a certain type of demographic of the customer base.
+Behavioural marketing falls under the broader digital or online marketing criteria.
+Here marketing is totally dependent on the behavioural patterns of the customers.
+Marketers need to analyze the behavioural pattern of a certain type of demographic of the customer base.

-Marketers need to know when a customer clicks on a link, when he downloads something, what factors trigger the customer to do these – all these have to be monitored by the company to judge or find the pattern in the behavior of any customer.
+Marketers need to know when a customer clicks on a link when he or downloads something, and what factors trigger the customer to do these – all these have to be monitored by the company to judge or find the pattern in the behaviour of any customer.

-Once the answers are found, the pattern is detected, then they can be segmented and targeted separately.
+Once the answers are found, the pattern is detected, and then they can be segmented and targeted separately.
 Then strategies can be differentiated for every segment.
-Thus behavioral marketing works.
+Thus behavioural marketing works.

 35. Cultural Marketing

 This is a very crucial part of digital marketing.
-But it can be used in both online and offline platforms.
+However, it can be used on both online and offline platforms.
 The name explains itself quite clearly.
 We are just doing the same marketing again.
 But how?

-Here I have tried to make a list of different kinds of marketing that are used in our day to day life and everyone should have a basic knowledge of those types.
+through the 36 types of marking give the answer to what types of marketing concepts.
+Here I have tried to make a list of different kinds of marketing that are used in our day-to-day life and everyone should have a basic knowledge of those types.
 But remember, types of marketing are not limited to only these.
 Day by day the list is updating.
-Hope this updating will continue for our betterment.
+Hope this update will continue for our betterment.